sercrod/sercrod/docs/reference/advanced.md

 - Parsed ASTs are cached by template string.
 Reusing the same template string reuses the cached AST.

 ### Hook execution
-- After parse and before rendering, Nablla runs registered AST hooks in registration order.
+- After parse and before rendering, Sercrod runs registered AST hooks in registration order.
 - A hook receives the AST and may modify nodes or metadata.
 The hook must return either the same AST node or a replacement acceptable to the renderer.
 - Hook failures do not crash the host by default - the implementation logs a warning and continues with the previous AST state when possible.

 ### Registration
-- Implementations expose an API such as `Nablla.register_ast_hook(fn)` that registers a function for the current world.
+- Implementations expose an API such as `Sercrod.register_ast_hook(fn)` that registers a function for the current world.
-- Implementations may also read pre-registered hooks from an ambient array (for example `window.__Nablla_ast_hooks`) during initialization.
+- Implementations may also read pre-registered hooks from an ambient array (for example `window.__Sercrod_ast_hooks`) during initialization.
 - World scoping applies - hooks are registered to the current world unless an explicit global registration API is used.

 ### Caching and invalidation